kyma-project/rafter/README.md

 >**NOTE:** To learn how Rafter is implemented in [Kyma](https://kyma-project.io), read [Asset Store](https://kyma-project.io/docs/components/asset-store/) and [Headless CMS](https://kyma-project.io/docs/components/headless-cms/) documentation.

+### What Rafter is not

+* Rafter is not a [Content Management System](https://en.wikipedia.org/wiki/Content_management_system) (Wordpress-like),
+* Rafter is not a solution for [Enterprise Content Management](https://en.wikipedia.org/wiki/Enterprise_content_management),
+* Rafter doesn't come with any out-of-the box UI that allows to modify or consume files managend by Rafter.

+### What Rafter can be used for

+* Rafter is based on [CRD's](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and therefore is an extension to Kubernetes API and should be used mainly by Developers building on top of Kubernetes,
+* Rafter is a file store with functionality that allows users to programatically modify/validate/extract those files before they are persisted.
+Content of those files can be fetched using the API.
+This is a basic functionality known to [Headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) concept.
+If you want to deploy an application to Kubernetes, and enrich it with additional documentation or specifications, you can do it using Rafter,
+* Rafter is S3-like file store, and one of those can be HTML, CSS and JS, which means that Rafter can also by used as a hosting solution for client-side applications.

 ## Quick start

 Try out [this](https://katacoda.com/rafter/) set of interactive tutorials to see Rafter in action on Minikube.
 These tutorials show how to:
 - Quickly install Rafter with our Helm Chart.
 - Host a simple static site.
-- Use Rafter as headless CMS with the support of Rafter metadata webhook and Front Matter service .
+- Use Rafter as [Headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) with the support of Rafter metadata webhook and Front Matter service .
 This example is based on a use case of storing Markdown files.
-- Use Rafter as headless CMS with the support of Rafter validation and conversion webhooks.
+- Use Rafter as [Headless CMS](https://en.wikipedia.org/wiki/Headless_content_management_system) with the support of Rafter validation and conversion webhooks.
 This example is based on a use case of storing [AsyncAPI](https://asyncapi.org/) specifications.

 >**NOTE:** Read [this](./docs/development-guide.md) development guide to start developing the project.